Disha Ravi plea against media: Delhi HC flags ‘sensationalised reporting’, seeks editorial control

 On Thursday, Ravi had filed a plea seeking action against three news channels – Times Now, India Today and News18 – accusing them of ‘media trial’

-The Delhi High Court on Friday said that the media coverage following the arrest of 22-year old climate activist Disha Ravi showed that there was “sensationalised reporting”, adding that the right to privacy, sovereignty and integrity of the country and freedom of speech need to be balanced, Live Law reported.
+The Delhi High Court on Friday said that the media coverage following the arrest of 22-year old climate activist Disha Ravi showed that there was “sensationalised reporting”, adding that the right to privacy, sovereignty and integrity of the country and freedom of speech needs to be balanced, Live Law reported.

 It also asked the Delhi Police to follow the guidelines prescribed by the home ministry while holding press conferences.
 “While press briefings are held, generally, the media cannot disseminate the information in such a sensationalised manner,” the court said.

 A bench headed by Justice Pratibha M Singh was hearing a plea filed by Ravi on Thursday, seeking action against three television news channels – Times Now, India Today and News18 – which, she submitted, published “visceral content” and alleged that she was being subjected to a prejudiced “media trial”.

 Ravi had contended that the three channels violated the Cable Televisions Networks (Regulation) Act and sought a restraint order against them from the court.
 Ravi also sought directions from the court to restrain the police from leaking any investigation material in connection with the case.
 The court had issued notices to the three channels and sought their response.

 On Friday, while the court refused to take any action against the news channels, it asked editors of the media organisations “to ensure that proper editorial control is exercised while disseminating information”, so that it does not hamper the investigation.
 The court made the observations after suggesting that while it would take longer for all respondents in the case to file their reply, it had seen a video broadcast by News18 and tweets by the Delhi Police, which Ravi had mentioned in her plea.

 The court also asked Ravi to give an undertaking that there was no “indulgence” in her plea to malign the police and other authorities.
 To this, Ravi’s counsel Akhil Sibal pointed out that there was nothing on record in this regard.
-But the court held that the “apprehension” was raised by the counsel representing Delhi Police, and so the undertaking was necessary.
+But the court held that the “apprehension” was raised by Delhi Police’s counsel, and so the undertaking was necessary.

+During the hearing, Additional Solicitor General SV Raju, representing the Delhi Police, denied that there was any leak of information to the media.
+He alleged that the plea was an attempt to “defame and vilify” and put pressure on Delhi Police, Live Law reported.

+“There are several persons interrogating, somebody may leak it,” Raju said, according to Bar and Bench.
+“There may be ten persons interrogating, a peon may leak...”

+Meanwhile, Additional Solicitor General Chetan Sharma, appearing for the Centre submitted that the petition was “premature”, as Ravi had not approached the Information and Broadcastng Ministry and not taken recourse of the laws in place, Bar and Bench reported.

+Advocate Nisha Bhambani, appearing for for the News Broadcasting Standards Authority, also took the same stand.
+She suggested that the body did not receive any complaint, or it could have taken action as the three channels are its members.

 Ravi was arrested on February 13 from her Bengaluru residence by the crime branch of the Delhi Police for allegedly sharing and editing a document intended to help the protests against the new farm laws.
 The next day, a Delhi court sent Ravi to police custody for five days.
-The “toolkit” – a common term used by social activists for campaign material – was tweeted by Swedish climate activist Greta Thunberg in support of India’s protesting farmers on February 4.
+The “toolkit” – a common term used by social activists for campaign material – was tweeted by Thunberg in support of India’s protesting farmers on February 4.